isomerpages/nlb-learning/_science/Preschoolers/Learning Pathways.md

       </tr>
 			<tr>
 <td><a href="https://www.eventbrite.com/c/early-read-sustainability-programmes-ccbkrxbd--MGq5L6nabutK/" target="_blank"><b>Birds in Singapore!
 (Animal Conservation Series)</b></a></td>
-        <td>Join Mr Mole on his journey through the Feelings Forest, where he chats with nature and wildlife while learning about emotions and feelings.
-This session involves interactive storytelling and an activity session, suitable for children aged 5-7 years old.
-This is a parent-accompanied programme, brought to you by backtogroundzero.
+        <td>Join us in this special storytelling and craft session where you will learn about feathered friends in Singapore!
+This programme is intended for children 4-6 years old.
 Registration is required for this programme.</td>
         <td>29 Jan 2022<br>11.00am - 12.00pm</td>
         <td>Central Public Library</td>
       </tr>